Zaibatsu89/Plugin.Maui.Rotatable/README_Feature.md

 ## API Usage

-`Plugin.Maui.Feature` provides the `RotatableImplementation` class that has a single property `IsPortrait` that you can get.
+`Plugin.Maui.Rotatable` provides the `RotatableImplementation` class that has a single property `IsPortrait` that you can get.

 You can use it as a base class, e.g.: `{Binding IsPortrait}`